 Listening to Machines

 Augury is Saar Yoskovitz's and Gal Shaul's first startup.
 "Saar and I both served as officers and got to know each other at the Technion", says Gal Shaul, the company's current CEO.
-"I studied computer studies and Saar studied physics.
+"I studied computer sciences and Saar studied physics.
 We worked in high-tech for several years and always talked to each other about start-ups.
 A few years later, when we felt sufficiently comfortable in the world of technology, we started working together on an idea for a start-up of our own."

 "During the first three years we sat in a garage and developed the technology.
 It was only in 2014, after things started coming together and moving forward, that we founded the company and left the garage.
 It takes time to understand how to be an entrepreneur, to identify the market and your product."

-"It's fun to come to investors as Israeli technological entrepreneurs but it also involves not a few challenges.
+"It's fun to come to investors as Israeli technological entrepreneurs but it also involves more than a few challenges.
 You need to know what you do and don't understand.
 In the company itself we are also heavily invested in organizational culture which, among other things, means that we both believe in building the right team to enable us to design the products and we invest a lot of thought in the company values.
-We already have 75 employees – in New York and in Israel – and we are engaged in Product Engineering Innovation", says Shaul.
+We already have 75 employees – in New York and Israel – and we are engaged in Product Engineering Innovation", says Shaul.

 "We are developing a system that 'listens' to the machines and that according to the sound they produce, predicts malfunctions that may occur in the production line.
 This is also the origin of our company’s name – Augury is the Maori word for 'prediction' or 'forecast'.
 Our product is highly technological and, as is fitting for IoT products, includes hardware, software and algorithms, which means that there are also aspects of plastics and electronics as well as the sensors which are placed on the machines we check."